Maison Ikkoku: Plot

-The story mainly takes place at Maison Ikkoku (一刻館, Ikkoku-kan), a worn and aging boarding house in a fictional Tokyo ward called Tokeizaka (時計坂), where 20-year-old college applicant Yusaku Godai lives.
+The story mainly takes place at Maison Ikkoku (一刻館, Ikkoku-kan), a worn and aging boarding house in a fictional Tokyo ward called Tokeizaka (時計坂), where college applicant Yusaku Godai lives.
 Though honest and good-natured, he is weak-willed and often taken advantage of by the other residents of Maison Ikkoku, each with their offbeat and mischievous personalities: Yotsuya the voyeur, shameless Akemi Roppongi and the Ichinose family, primarily the alcoholic, gossiping stay-at-home mom Hanae Ichinose.
 As he is about to move out, he is stopped at the door by the beautiful Kyoko Otonashi (née Chigusa), who announces she will be taking over as the resident manager.
 Godai immediately falls in love with her and decides to stay.
 Godai and the other tenants find out that despite her young age, Kyoko is a widow: after she married her high school teacher Soichiro, he died shortly thereafter.
 Godai empathizes with Kyoko and endeavors to free her from her sadness.
 He manages to work up enough courage to confess his love to her, and just as their nascent relationship begins to develop, Kyoko meets the rich, handsome and charming tennis coach Shun Mitaka at her neighborhood tennis club.
 Mitaka quickly declares his intention to court Kyoko and states that he is very patient, and can wait until her heart is ready.

 Godai, not willing to give up, continues to chase Kyoko, but through a series of misunderstandings, he is seen by Kyoko and Mitaka walking with the cute and innocent Kozue Nanao, who he had met previously at one of his many part-time jobs.
 For the rest of the series, Kozue is mistakenly perceived as Godai's girlfriend, including by Kozue herself.
 Angered by this, Kyoko begins to openly date Mitaka.
 Despite the misunderstandings, Kyoko and Godai clearly have feelings for each other, and their relationship continues to grow over the course of the series.
 Godai eventually manages to get into college and, with the help of the Otonashi family, he begins student-teaching at Kyoko's old high school.
 Almost mirroring Kyoko's first romance, Godai catches the attention of precocious and brazen student Ibuki Yagami, who immediately begins pursuing him.
 Her outspoken approach stands in stark contrast to Kyoko, which helps Kyoko face her feelings for Godai.